ClementBM/clementbm.github.io/_posts/2020-03-07-coronavirus-exploration-by-country.markdown

 ---
 layout: post
-title:  "Time serie analysis on Coronavirus data"
+title:  "Time series analysis on Coronavirus data"
 excerpt: "A brief analysis of the confirmed cases of Coronavirus by country"
 date:   2020-03-07
 categories: [EDA, Coronavirus, time series]